TOPIC: A Parallel Association Paradigm for Multi-Object Tracking under Complex Motions and Diverse Scenes: Conclusion

 \section{Conclusion}

-In this paper, we propose a new MOT dataset called BEE23, which highlights the property of complex motion patterns and can serve as a testbed for MOT research toward more complex and diverse scenes.
+In this paper, we propose a new MOT dataset called BEE24, which challenges models to track multiple similar-appearing small objects with complex motions over long periods.
+We believe that BEE24 contributes to the application and development of MOT techniques in the real world.
 In terms of algorithm optimization, in order to take full advantage of the appearance and motion features, we propose a novel parallel association paradigm and present the TOPIC to implement it.
 The TOPIC can adaptively select the appearance or motion feature for association according to the motion level of objects.
 Furthermore, we propose the AARM to enhance the tracker's ability to represent object appearance.
 Exhaustive experiments demonstrate the effectiveness and superiority of our proposed tracker on five datasets.

-In future work, from the data side, we will consider expanding the bee dataset to contribute a larger scale benchmark.
 From the algorithm side, we will consider optimizing the detection model and motion model to further improve the tracking performance.